ITmail-dk/bspwm-install-ma-dte/README.md

 `. ~/bspwm-install-ma-dte/install.sh`

-#### Software
+#### Here is a list of software that will be installed from the start
-Here are a good portion of the software that gets installed during the installation.
+so you should be up and running when the installation is complete.

 kitty
 alacritty